 Enrolled donors who are deferred for hemoglobin during follow-up will be recruited to donate again per routine blood center operating procedures.
 They will be requested to provide an EDTA lavender top tube at the time of deferral, or within 4 weeks of their deferral.
 The lavender top tube can be collected at a repeat donation within 4 weeks if allowed by center procedures.
 Deferred donors will be followed up at the final follow-up visit as will donors who have not been deferred.
 Research staff will follow-up on all deferrals of study recipients the next day.
-They will be responsible for obtaining the hemoglobin or hematocrit test of record, properly processing the collected plasma sample, recruiting hemoglobin deferred donors without samples to give a sample within 4 weeks, and entering all appropriate information into the study data management/tracking systems.
+They will be responsible for obtaining the hemoglobin deferred donors without samples to give a sample within 4 weeks, and entering all appropriate information into the study data management/tracking systems.